ethantaylan/ethantaylan/README.md

 - 🌱 I’m using **SASS, ReactJS, TypeScript**  & and currently learning **Python** for backend

-- 👨‍💻 All of my projects are available at [https://ethan-taylan.netlify.app/](https://ethan-taylan.netlify.app/) (but still in beta)
+- 👨‍💻 All of my projects are available at www.ethantaylan.com

 - 📫 How to reach me **taylanethan@gmail.com**